raizen74/aws-sysops/README.md

 Both `Amazon RDS` and `Amazon ElastiCache` offer maintenance windows.
 For both of these services a default maintenance window is provided.
 However, you can configure your own custom maintenance window that suits your system update schedule.

 **Redis**
+- When using a single shard with **cluster mode disabled** you can create **up to 5 replicas** and the replicas can be in a separate AZ and this adds high availability with auto-failover.
 - Redis replication is **asynchronous**.
 Therefore, when a primary node fails over to a replica, a small amount of data might be lost due to replication lag.
 - When choosing the replica to promote to primary, ElastiCache for Redis chooses the replica with the least replication lag.
 - When you manually promote read replicas to primary on Redis (cluster mode disabled), you can do so only when Multi-AZ and automatic failover are disabled